Why Is Beef So Expensive in 2026? (And What Families Can Do About It)

 • Will prices ever come back down?

-The short answer is this: Today’s beef prices are the result of years of decisions, drought, and biology – not sudden price hikes or farmer greed.
+The short answer: Today’s beef prices are the result of years of drought, biology, and market forces… not sudden price gouging or greed anywhere in the supply chain.

-Understanding what’s happening behind the scenes can help you make more confident choices about how (and where) you buy your beef.
+Understanding what’s driving prices up can help you make smarter decisions about how (and where) you buy beef for your family.

 Why Is Beef So Expensive Right Now?